-With the rise in safety measures across the nation, and across the world, on how to protect ourselves against the Coronavirus, many churches have closed their doors, some for an indefinite time period.
+With the rise in safety measures across the nation, and across the world, on how to protect ourselves against the Coronavirus, many churches have closed their doors, some for an indefinite time period others forever.

-Although many churches are live streaming services, using Facebook Live, Periscope, Skype, conference calls and other ingenious ways of worship many Christians are not currently able to attend the church they call home, and we don’t know how long is a long enough period of social distancing until we can return.
-My church is not meeting together, in our church facility, for worship service, or Bible Study for the foreseeable future.
-This doesn't mean that we don't meet for worship and Bible Study and we do meet.
+Although many churches are live streaming services, using Facebook Live, Periscope, Skype, conference calls and other ingenious ways of worship many Christians are not currently able to attend the church they call home, and we don’t know how long is a long enough period of mask wearing and social distancing until we can return to some sense of normalcy.

 The Bible compels us to assemble ourselves regularly.
 I have written a number of posts encouraging believers to find, attend, and participate in a local church (See Church).

 Hebrews 10:23-25 NIV Let us hold unswervingly to the hope we profess, for he who promised is faithful.
 And let us consider how we may spur one another on toward love and good deeds, not giving up meeting together, as some are in the habit of doing, but encouraging one another—and all the more as you see the Day approaching.

 But these are different times.
 The healthcare experts and our leaders have told us that even with the new and effective or vaccines for the Coronavirus (COVID-19), the most effective way to slow it's spread is by wearing masks and social distancing.

 So how do we manage to be the church and attend church if we're stuck at home and can't go to church?
 How can we still be the church when we’re apart?

 Not all solutions are perfect, but we can still find ways to be the church and care for those in our congregation, even if we don’t go to a physical building on Sundays as we wait for the threat of the virus to dissipate.